Location: Life Sciences Building, Room 337,

 Completed applications will be under review starting September 15 (e.g., September 15, 2021 for Spring 2022 entry).
 Applicants are notified of admissions decision typically in the September through November time frame.

-Letters of Recommendation: Have three letters of recommendation sent directly to the Biology Department: Graduate Advisor, Department of Biology, The University of Texas at Arlington, Arlington, TX 76019-0498.
+Letters of Recommendation: Three letters of recommendation are required for admission to the Biology MS Program.
 Ideally one or two letters should come from professors or instructors who can speak to your academic abilities, and the others may come from employers or other individuals who can comment on your work ethic and potential for graduate study.
-You may send letters or use the .pdf form available through the Office of Graduate Studies: http://grad.uta.edu/resources/pdf/Request_Recommendation.pdf.
+Recommenders should email letters directly to:MS_in_biology_LOR@uta.edu.
+Applicants are encouraged to ensure that all letters of recommendation are received prior to the application deadline.

 Letter of Intent: Please e-mail a Letter of Intent to the Graduate Program assistant (email@example.com) and include the following information: